ikraamg/AdventurePal-Social-Media-Concept/README.md

 ## Acknowledgments

+- The original design is attributed to [Vlad Ermakov](https://dribbble.com/ermalength).
+Link to the [original design](https://www.behance.net/gallery/70285515/Swipex-This-application-for-dating)
-- The Odin project for the project plan
+- The design is licenced under the [creative commons 4.0 licence](https://creativecommons.org/licenses/by-nc-nd/4.0/)
-- sanitize.css creators for the web reset
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License